 Initially the activities of the organisation were supported by NYK, District Administration, Local businessmen, civil society activists and leading educational institutions.
 With the dedication and hard work of the organisation, under the visionary schematic planning of its founder, it got support from Various Ministries of Govt of India and State Govt.
-With the passage of time NDF succeeded in involving the children, youth and women of border, conflict affected and topographically toughest areas in developmental initiatives irrespective of any difference.
-This informal youth group initially began by carrying out short street plays, debates, sports activities etc with the support of local communities to make them aware about their rights and entitlements under various government programmes.
-It also, in the process, endeavored to demystify dogmas and superstitious, imparting leadership skills through the arts/theatre, capacity-building and leadership workshops and community engagement initiatives with the overall objective to promote communal harmony in the district, especially during civil strife.
-Because the state is often racked by civil strife or militant activities, NDF volunteers worked to unite communities – particularly children, youth and women - in constructive developmental activities to ensure they continue to be in the National mainstream.
+With the passage of time NDF succeeded in involving the children, youth and women of border, conflict affected and topographically tough areas in developmental and conservation initiatives irrespective of any difference.
+This informal youth group initially began by carrying out short street plays, debates, sports activities etc with the support of local communities to make them aware about their rights, entitlements and duties under various government programmes.
+It also, in the process, endeavored to demystify dogmas and superstitious, imparting leadership skills through the arts/theatre, capacity-building and leadership workshops and community engagement initiatives with the overall objective to promote communal harmony in the Pir Panchal region, especially during civil strife.
+Because the state was often racked by civil strife or militant activities, NDF volunteers worked to unite communities – particularly children, youth and women – through constructive developmental and conservation activities to ensure they continue to be in the National mainstream.

 NDF today is vibrant civil society organization which enjoys the trust and support of local communities, various State and Central Government ministries, academicians, lawyers, businessmen, Government agencies and the society at-large.
-However, the youth continue to be key actors as NDF works for the positive development of communities in some of the toughest terrains in the state: international and Actual Line of Control (India-Pakistan) border areas, conflict-affected or topographically challenged areas or in remote/isolated communities.
+However, the youth continue to be key actors as NDF works for the positive development of communities in some of the tough terrains of Himalayas: international and Actual Line of Control (India-Pakistan) border areas, conflict-affected or topographically challenged areas or in remote/isolated communities.
 As a result of its commitment and outreach, NDF was awarded the Best NGO in the state in 1996-1997 by Nehru Yuva Kendra Sangathan (NYKS), Ministry of Youth Affairs Government of India.
-NDF is best known not only for its proven credibility, leadership and innovative community action programs, but is also recognized as one of the largest voluntary organisation in the state with a grass roots presence and acceptance across all communities, irrespective of faith, caste, or ethnic identity.
+NDF is best known not only for its proven credibility, leadership and innovative community action programs, but is also recognized as one of the largest voluntary organisation in Northern India with a grass roots presence and acceptance across all communities, irrespective of faith, caste, or ethnic identity.
 Its programmes are facilitated by professionals and experts so that beneficiaries have a powerful voice and the knowledge and resources to use that voice to create positive change in both their lives and in their communities.
 At present NDF has following two key programmes which can be seen in detail in “ WHAT WE DO” session of this website.